John-1005/Chirpy/README.md

-This was a project to help me learn http.Servers, how to make and call API, how to handle requests.
+This was a project to help me learn http.Servers from boot.dev I learned how to make and call API, how to handle requests.
 I also learned how to do a basic auth setup with hashing.
 Helped me learn about webhooks and how to implement into a project Also helped me learn how to better marshal and unmarshal JSON while accessing a sql database

+I feel like this was very useful and I learned a ton on how to build and how it works.
+I am saving this so I will always have a reference.

 Everything in this project is an internal setup accessing a local host